Professional code of conduct

 Those who use professional services have the right to expect to be treated with courtesy and respect.
 They are also entitled to receive sound professional advice in terms they will understand, as well as information before and during the provisions of services, both on the procedure it is intended to pursue to achieve the desired objective, and on the fees involved.

 You must not display sexualised behaviour towards patients/clients or their carers.
 The relationship between the professional and the patient/client depends on confidence and trust.
-If you display sexualised behaviour towards a patient/client or carer you breach that trust and, additionally, may be committing a criminal act.
+If you display sexualised behaviour towards a patient/client or carer you breach that trust and, additionally, may be committing a criminal act. - Behave in a professional manner towards other healthcare professionals

 You must work with colleagues in the ways that best serve patients’/clients’ interests.